dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ### Configuring dCache users

-gPlazma (Grid-Aware Pluggable Authorization Management) is a part of dCache, providing services for access control, which are used by door-cells in order to implement their access control system.
+In this tutorial , we will used gPlazma (Grid-Aware Pluggable Authorization Management) service is a part of dCache, providing services for access control, which are used by door-cells in order to implement their access control system.

-The dCache RPM comes with a default gPlazma configuration file /etc/dcache/gplazma.conf.
+The dCache RPM comes with a default gPlazma configuration file **/etc/dcache/gplazma.conf**.

  gPlazma requires the CA- and VOMS-root-certificates, that it should use, to be present in /etc/grid-security/certificates/ and /etc/grid-security/ vomsdir respectively.
 In some cases, gPlazma requires X.509-host-certificates to be present in /etc/grid-security/.
 However, X.509 credentials require a certificate authority, which require considerable effort to set up.
-For this tutorial the certificates have been installed on our vm.
+For this tutorial the certificates have been installed on our VMs.

 Gplazma is configured by the PAM-style: the first column is the phases of the authentication process.
 Each login attempt follows four phases: **auth**, **map**, **account** and **session**.
-Second column describes how to handel errors.
-There are three different options: **optional**,  **sufficient**, **required** and **requisite**.
+Second column describes how to handle errors.
+There are four different options: **optional** -,  **sufficient**, **required** and **requisite**.
 The third column defines plugins that should be used.  as back-end for its tasks and services.

-Phases

-suﬀicient Success of such a plug-in is enough to satisfy the authentication requirements of the stack of plug-ins (if a prior required plug-in has failed the success of this one is ignored).
-A failure of this plug-in is not deemed as fatal for the login attempt.
-If the plug-in succeeds gPlazma2 immediately proceeds with the next plug-in type or returns control to the door if this was the last stack. required Failure of such a plug-in will ultimately lead to gPlazma2 returning failure but only after the remaining plug-ins for this type have been invoked.

-During the login process they will be executed in the order auth, map, account and session.
-The identity plugins are not used during login, but later on to map from UID+GID back to user names (e.g., for NFS).
-Within these groups they are used in the order they are specified.

-A complete configuration file will look something like this:
+Lets have a look on a complete configuration example and go through   each phase.

 >vi etc/dcache/gplazma.conf

  ```ini